 The read replica feature helps to improve the performance and scale of read-intensive workloads.
-Read workloads can be isolated to the replicas, while write workloads can be directed to the master.
+Read workloads can be isolated to the replicas, while write workloads can be directed to the primary.

 A common scenario is to have BI and analytical workloads use the read replica as the data source for reporting.

-Because replicas are read-only, they don't directly reduce write-capacity burdens on the master.
+Because replicas are read-only, they don't directly reduce write-capacity burdens on the primary.
 This feature isn't targeted at write-intensive workloads.

 The read replica feature uses asynchronous replication.
 The feature isn't meant for synchronous replication scenarios.
 There will be a measurable delay between the source and the replica.
-The data on the replica eventually becomes consistent with the data on the master.
+The data on the replica eventually becomes consistent with the data on the primary.
 Use this feature for workloads that can accommodate this delay.

 You can create a read replica in a different region from your source server.
 Cross-region replication can be helpful for scenarios like disaster recovery planning or bringing data closer to your users.

 You can have a source server in any Azure Database for MariaDB region.
 A source server can have a replica in its paired region or the universal replica regions.
 The picture below shows which replica regions are available depending on your source region.

 Universal replica regions

 You can create a read replica in any of the following regions, regardless of where your source server is located.
 The supported universal replica regions include: